 According to the San Diego Regional EDC, Hispanics will be San Diego’s largest ethnic group by 2030.
 Yet, 34 percent of Hispanics do not finish high school and 85 percent do not hold a bachelor’s degree.
 In addition, research from the Public Policy Institute of California shows that only a fraction of students in California capable of earning a degree actually do, and low-income, underserved students are greatly underrepresented in colleges and universities.

-During the first year, up to 80 students will receive needs-based college scholarships for the 2018-2019 academic year.
+Each year, up to 80 students will receive needs-based college scholarships for the upcoming academic year.

 The Community Scholars Initiative builds upon The San Diego Foundation’s continued leadership in increasing access to higher education.
-Founded in 1997, The San Diego Foundation Community Scholarship Program is the largest scholarship provider in San Diego County outside the university system, granting more than $28.7 million to thousands of students throughout the region, including 63 percent of students who receive needs-based scholarships.
+Founded in 1997, The San Diego Foundation Community Scholarship Program is the largest scholarship provider in San Diego County outside the university system, granting more than $33 million to thousands of students throughout the region, including a majority who receive needs-based scholarships.